rollonbears234/rollonbears234.github.io/about.md

 <h4>Motivation</h4>

 <p>Every day I look on the web for products to improve my workflow on my computer and in my daily life.
-I mainly use product hunt and other gear blogs for things to either ogle or download and experiement with.</p>
+I mainly use product hunt and other gear blogs for things to either ogle or download and experiment with.</p>

-<p>Up until this point, I save things to pocket, flipboard, my bookmarks, evernote, and wunderlist.
-This has been fun for me and I feel like I acccumilate more information everyday, but I realize now I have problems synthesiazing that information.
+<p>Up until this point, I save things to pocket, Flipboard, my bookmarks, Evernote, and Wunderlist.
+This has been fun for me and I feel like I accumulate more information everyday, but I realize now I have problems synthesizing that information.
 I also write in my journal every day, mostly tidbits of advice I gather throughout the day or thoughts/frustrations on products.</p>

 <p>This project is to make this information useful not only to me, but other people who check out my site.</p>

 <h4>Resume</h4>
 <a href="https://drive.google.com/file/d/0ByNHPaAlfObFNEZkSzhNb2g2dTA/view?usp=sharing">View Resume Here</a>